 Stromatolites which are found up to a metre high are believed to grow at a maximum of 0.3mm per year - they are truly "living fossils".
 80% of the history of all life was stromatolites – for that time, stromatolites were king.

 You can Swim with the Stromatolites on board a Heli-Snorkel tour or with Shark Bay 4WD Tours!
 Alternatively, you can visit the site on tour or Wula Gura Nyinda Eco Cultural Adventures.

 Found by accident in 1956 by an oil company, the 202,000-hectare private reserve created by Bush Heritage Australia, will continue to protect Hamelin Pool and the stromatolites it is home to.

 The marine stromatolites found in Hamelin Pool of Shark Bay are considered to be the best example of their kind found in the world.
 Stromatolites grow successfully and undisturbed at Hamelin Pool because the sea water is twice as saline as usual sea water due to a bar across the entrance of the bay and also due to rapid evaporation of shallow water.

 How to Visit

-The Hamelin Pool stromatolites are approximately one hour 30 mins drive from Denham and one hour 45 mins drive from Monkey Mia.
-Perth to Denham is approximately a nine hours drive subject to rest breaks or overnight stops, or two-hour flight with Regional Express from Perth.
+The Hamelin Pool stromatolites are approximately 1 hour, 30 minutes' drive from Denham and 1 hour, 45 minutes drive from Monkey Mia.
+Perth to Denham is approximately 9 hours' drive subject to rest breaks or overnight stops, or a two-hour flight with Regional Express Airlines from Perth.